-Upon the resignation of our then Chief Executive Officer, Mr. Ilan Levin, effective as of the start of June 2018, our board of directors established an oversight committee of the board, whose role is to provide support to our interim Chief Executive Officer in the day-to-day management of our company.
-The members of that committee consist of Messrs, Crump, Ofer and Reis.
-We expect to disband that committee upon (or soon after) our hiring a permanent replacement to serve as our Chief Executive Officer.
+Upon the resignation of our then Chief Executive Officer, Mr. Ilan Levin, effective as of the start of June 2018, our board of directors established an oversight committee of the board, whose role was to provide support to our interim Chief Executive Officer in the day-to-day management of our company.
+The members of that committee consist of Messrs.
+Crump, Ofer and Reis.
+Following the hiring of Mr. Yoav Zeif as our permanent new Chief Executive Officer, the role of the members of that committee has shifted to providing the support and assistance needed by the new CEO in his initial period of transitioning into his roles and responsibilities within the company and with respect to the 3D printing industry.